godot-rust/gdnative-book/src/rust-binding/properties.md

 }
 ```

-## Manual Property Registration
+## Manual property registration

 For cases not covered by the `#[property]` attribute, it may be necessary to manually register the properties instead.

-This is often the case where custom hint behaivor is desired for primitive types, such as an Integer value including an `IntEnum` hint.
+This is often the case where custom hint behavior is desired for primitive types, such as an Integer value including an `IntEnum` hint.

 To do so, you can use the [`ClassBuilder`](https://docs.rs/gdnative/0.9.3/gdnative/prelude/struct.ClassBuilder.html) -- such as in the following examples -- to manually register each property and customize how they interface in the editor.